A relaxed weekend in vibrant Berlin

 Gorgeous architecture can be admired at the concert hall

-Day 2, after a good night sleep we are ready to explore more of this metropolis
+Day 2, after a good night’s sleep we are ready to explore more of this exciting metropolis

-Along the way we admire the old and new parts of the city.
-It is easy to see that this is a hotspot for artists, streets are filled with art and the city with excellent museums
+Along the way, we admire the old and new parts of the city.
+It is easy to see that this is a hotspot for artists, the streets are filled with art, and the city with excellent museums

 The Gogehof with a cozy relaxed atmosphere welcomes locals and international guests with its menu in English and German

-Next..
-The Museumsinsel, a UNESCO heritage site comprised by 5 museums.
+Next… The Museumsinsel is a UNESCO heritage site comprised of 5 museums.

 To get a feel of the city go on board buses 100 and 200 departing from Brandenburg tower

-Our ride with bus number 100 ends at AleXanderplatz, we then saw the Kaizer Wilhem Memorial Church, which is one of the few sites I recognize as the area has not changed so much since 1999 that I came a couple of days with a friend while we both worked in Amsterdam.
+Our ride with bus number 100 ended at Alexanderplatz, we then saw the Kaizer Wilhelm Memorial Church, which is one of the few sites I recognize as the area has not changed so much since 1999 that I came to a couple of days with a friend while we both worked in Amsterdam.

-Almost by our hotel we stop to take a look at the pretty big department store, Kadewe, which is the German Macy’s or Harrids.
-Great selection of products and brands, make the visit to each storey a very pleasant shopping experience
+Almost by our hotel, we stop to take a look at the pretty big department store, Kadewe, which is the German Macy’s or Harrods.
+Great selection of products and brands, make the visit to each story a very pleasant shopping experience

 Day 3 Sunday 15th of March